zzamboni/zzamboni.org/content/post/2019-04-08-new-release-of-learning-hammerspoon/index.md

 +++
+title = """
+  New release of "Learning Hammerspoon" is out!
+  """
+author = ["Diego Zamboni"]
+summary = """
-title = "New release of \"Learning Hammerspoon\" is out!" author = ["Diego Zamboni"] summary = "I am happy to announce a new release of my new book \"Learning Hammerspoon\", including a brand new chapter and many other improvements." date = 2019-04-08T09:51:00+02:00 tags = ["hammerspoon", "mac", "howto", "books", "announcements"] draft = false creator = "Emacs 27.2 (Org mode 9.5 + ox-hugo)" toc = false featured_image = "/images/learning-hs-cover.jpg"
+  I am happy to announce a new release of my new book "Learning Hammerspoon", including a brand new chapter and many other improvements.
+  """
+date = 2019-04-08T09:51:00+02:00
+tags = ["hammerspoon", "mac", "howto", "books", "announcements"] draft = false creator = "Emacs 28.2 (Org mode 9.7.11 + ox-hugo)"
+toc = false
+featured_image = "/images/learning-hs-cover.jpg"
 +++